 Impact

-An issue in the sqlo_key_part_best component of OpenLink Virtuoso OpenSource version 7.2.11 allows attackers to trigger a denial of service by submitting specially crafted SQL statements.
-It can cause the database engine to become unresponsive or temporarily unavailable, disrupting availability for applications that rely on the database.
+An issue in the sqlo_key_part_best component of Virtuoso OpenSource version 7.2.11 allows attackers to trigger a denial of service by submitting specially crafted to CWE-89, indicating problems with input validation and potential SQL injection.
+The database engine can become unresponsive or temporarily unavailable, disrupting availability for applications that rely on the database.

 Affected Systems